 Halfway through the 1899 season, Donlin had appeared in 29 games for Santa Cruz and was batting .402.
 A correspondent for The Sporting News sent clippings about him to editor Joe Flanner in St. Louis, who passed them on to Cardinals player-manager Patsy Tebeau.
 St. Louis acquired Donlin for "little more than train fare."
 Mike learned he was going to the National League while locked up for drunkenness in a Santa Cruz jail.
 He reported to League Park in St. Louis wearing a newspaper photo of himself clipped to his lapel.
 When the gatekeeper refused him entry, he proclaimed, "I am Mike Donlin," and pointed to the clipping.

 In his debut on July 19, 1899, Donlin pitched in relief against Boston.
-Afterward, hearing Tebeau needed a shortstop, the lefthander volunteered and handled a dozen chances in his first game.
+Afterward, hearing Tebeau needed a shortstop, the lefthander volunteered and handled several chances in his first game.
 "I was swelled on myself at shortstop that first day," he recalled.
 The next day, in front of a big crowd, Donlin mishandled every chance and made several wild throws.
 He was moved to first base in the fifth inning and had trouble there, too.
 After a few days Tebeau put Donlin in the outfield, where he played most of his career despite a continuing reputation for subpar defense.
-But he batted .323 for the Cardinals in 1899 and .326 in 1900, and he would bat over .300 in ten of his 11 seasons.
+But he batted .323 for the Cardinals in 1899 and .326 in 1900, and he would bat over .300 in 11 of his 12 seasons.

 In 1901 Donlin jumped to the American League with the Baltimore Orioles.
 He soon became friends with his new manager, John McGraw, who admired the young slugger's fiery temperament.
 One day in Detroit, Baltimore pitcher Harry Howell was ejected for arguing a call and Donlin responded by firing a ball at the umpire's back.
 Of course, Donlin's prowess at the plate also helped his standing with McGraw.
 On June 24, 1901, he got six hits in six at-bats: two singles, two doubles, and two triples.
 Donlin batted .340 in his first season as a full-time regular.
 His future seemed unlimited.
 But in March 1902 Donlin went on a drinking binge in Baltimore, urinated in public, and accosted two chorus girls.
 He was sentenced to six months in prison and the Orioles released him.
 Paroled a month early for good behavior, Donlin joined the Cincinnati Reds in August, appearing in only 34 games and batting a career-low .287.